 1956 The Comedy of Errors is presented at London's Art Theatre as a comic operetta.
 Juilan Slade composes the score.

-1963 Anne Bancroft stars in the first Broadway production of Bertolt Brecht's Mother Courage and Her Children, opening today at the Martin Beck Theatre.
+1963 Anne Bancroft stars in the first Broadway production of Bertolt Brecht's Mother Courage and Her Children, opening at the Martin Beck Theatre.
 Jerome Robbins directs a cast that also includes Gene Wilder and Barbara Harris.

-1967 Sherry!, a musical adaptation of the play The Man Who Came to Dinner opens today to dismissive reviews, and it closes 72 performances later.
-Cut to 2004 when librettist James Lipton, now host of Bravo's "Actors Studio" series, puts together a dream cast of Bernadette Peters, Nathan Lane, Tommy Tune and Mike Myers finally to record and release a studio cast album.
+1967 Sherry!, a musical adaptation of the play The Man Who Came to Dinner, opens to dismissive reviews, and closes 72 performances later.
+The score is not recorded until 2004, when librettist James Lipton, now host of Bravo's Actors Studio series, brings together Bernadette Peters, Nathan Lane, Tommy Tune, and Mike Myers for a studio cast album.

 2010 June Havoc, a show-business legend whose hard-knocks childhood as a stage performer was depicted in the classic musical Gypsy, dies at age 96.
-Following an early vaudeville career as "Baby June," and later "Dainty June," Havoc appeared in a number of Broadway shows (including Pal Joey, Mexican Hayride and Affairs of State) and films (including "My Sister Eileen" and "Gentleman's Agreement"), and wrote two autobiographies.
+Following an early vaudeville career as "Baby June," and later "Dainty June," Havoc appeared in a number of Broadway shows (including Pal Joey, Mexican Hayride, and Affairs of State) and films (including My Sister Eileen and Gentleman's Agreement), and wrote two autobiographies.

 2013 Richard Griffiths, the Tony and Olivier Award-winning British character actor whose career bloomed late in life with numerous successes on the London and Broadway stage, and on film, dies at age 65.
-Amongst his most memorable performances were the roles of Uncle Monty in "Withnail and I," Uncle Vernon in the Harry Potter movie series, and Hector in The History Boys.
+Among his most memorable performances were the roles of Uncle Monty in Withnail and I, Uncle Vernon in the Harry Potter movie series, and Hector in The History Boys.